Population Trends in Percutaneous Coronary Intervention: 20-Year Results From the SCAAR (Swedish Coronary Angiography and Angioplasty Registry)

 There has been a change in the characteristic of patients undergoing PCI, with the procedure being performed in older patients and for acute coronary syndromes.

 This study provides a nice overview of changes in patients and outcomes associated with PCI in Sweden.
 The procedure is increasingly being used in sicker patients, and despite this, there has been a reduction in adjusted mortality.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging

 Keywords: Coronary Artery Disease, Myocardial Infarction, Acute Coronary Syndrome, Sweden, Coronary Angiography, Cardiology, Coronary Artery Bypass, Angioplasty, Percutaneous Coronary Intervention, Heart Septal Defects